 The Fed has primary supervisory responsibility for two major categories of banking organizations: state-chartered banks and their subsidiaries that are members of the Federal Reserve System and their subsidiaries, and bank holding companies, including financial holding companies and any of their nonbank subsidiaries.
 As a part of the Gramm-Leach-Bliley Act, the Fed's role as an "umbrella" supervisor of bank holding companies was expanded to include financial holding companies and their nonbank subsidiaries.
 A bank holding company is simply a company that may own many banks.
 A bank holding company can choose to obtain a financial holding company status so that it may engage in a broad array of financially related activities.

 The Federal Reserve provides services to help the nation's payment system run efficiently.
 Through the Federal Reserve banks' cash services operations, the Federal Reserve distributes currency and coin to financial institutions.
 The Fed's retail banking services consist primarily of check clearing operations and electronic banking services.
-Besides clearing paper checks, the Fed sends electronic check files to thousands of financial institutions each day and is on the cutting edge of the newest technology in the industry.
 The Fed also offers a service called the automated clearinghouse, commonly known as the ACH, which is used most often to process low-dollar, preauthorized, recurring, retail transactions such as direct deposit of payroll and government benefits, payment of mortgage loans, insurance premiums and utility bills, and corporate cash management.

 Electronic payments of all kinds are used as a safe, reliable and convenient way to conduct business.
 For example, direct deposit is used for payroll, travel and expense reimbursements, annuities and pensions, dividends, and government payments such as Social Security and veterans benefits.
-Other types of electronic payments are frequently used for bill payments, retail purchases, Internet purchases, corporate payments and Treasury management, and for the provision of food stamps and other government cash assistance.
-To learn more about these types of payments, go to the Federal Reserve Financial Services or the National Automated Clearinghouse Association web sites.
+Other types of electronic payments are frequently used for bill payments, retail purchases, internet purchases, corporate payments and Treasury management, and for the provision of food stamps and other government cash assistance.
+Learn more at Federal Reserve Financial Services or the National Automated Clearinghouse Association.

-The Board's site also includes information about shopping for or obtaining credit, maintaining credit, disputing unfair credit transactions and resolving billing disputes.
-The Federal Trade Commission's web site also has information about credit cards.
+The Federal Reserve offers information about debit and credit cards, as well as information about shopping for or obtaining credit, maintaining credit, disputing unfair credit transactions and resolving billing disputes.